tools-study/journal/drafts/draft_4.md

 ### 14.10 Final Remarks

 Where we have projected future capabilities (improved bridge recombination efficiency, expanded eCIS cargo capacity, iPSC-derived CAR-M), we have clearly distinguished projections from established data and provided explicit rationale based on analogous engineering trajectories.
 The mathematical frameworks throughout this work are derived from first principles (thermodynamics, chemical kinetics, diffusion theory, percolation theory) and parameterized with experimentally measured values where available.
-Where parameters are estimated (e.g., EV production rates from engineered macrophages, cascade propagation coefficients), we have stated the assumptions and provided sensitivity analyses to assess the robustness of conclusions.
+Where parameters are estimated (e.g., EV production rates from engineered macrophages, we have stated the assumptions and provided sensitivity analyses to assess the robustness of conclusions.

 Several important caveats must be acknowledged: